noseka1/service-mesh-kustomization/README.md

     --output jsonpath='{.items[*].spec.host}'
 ```

+Then visit `https://<route_hostname>/productpage` with your browser.

+#### Creating a custom TLS route

-You can choose to create your custom passthrough route using:
+The TLS route in the previous section was created automatically by the Istio OpenShift Routing.
+You can choose to create your custom passthrough route to better control its parameters.
+For example:

 ```
 $ oc create route passthrough \